voytas75/AzureOpenAI-PowerShell/README.md

 #### Output

 The script outputs the results of the AI analysis to a text file in the `LogFolder` directory.
 The file name is in the format `Action-LogName-SeverityLevel-DateTime.txt`.

+- **LogFolder** (Optional): Specifies the directory where the output log files will be stored.
+If not provided, the script will create and use a directory named "AIEventAnalyzer" in the user's "MyDocuments" folder.

 The output file contains the following information: